raymondpang365/rasa-chatbot-node-toolkit/README.md

 # node-chatbot-toolkit

-This Toolkit helps you build chatbot with additional logic on top of Rasa.
+This Toolkit is a subsidiary server that contains examples of additional logic on top of [Rasa chatbot demo](https://github.com/RasaHQ/rasa-demo)

-Functions include:
+Additional unctions include:

 - Matc service request and service provider for a Uber-like scenario